joxang/health_ai_end_to_end/README.md

 # health_ai_end_to_end
 End to end pipeline that scrapes, classifies, and characterises all AI publication abstracts on MEDLINE.

-This is the offline version of the NLP backend to aiforhealth.app.
+This is the offline version of the NLP backend to aiforhealth.app, presented as a series of notebooks.
 Read more at https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00032-2/fulltext

 Models used in pipeline can be found here: https://drive.google.com/drive/folders/1GEuTa4nEX6Hqr_DVjrzDkVsx5MZEoOnH?usp=sharing.